Dunbar Harbour: Structures

 Dunbar Lifeboat Station, constructed in 1901 and continuing a service dating from 1808.

-The port complex has a number of notable structures: onLamar Island, a fort with a battery of 16 guns was constructed from 1781 to guard against invasion and privateers; armaments were removed some time after the conclusion of the Peninsular War in 1814.
-The fort's structures were thereafter little used until 1874 when a hospital for infectious diseases was established pursuant to the Public Health (Scotland) Act 1867.
+The port complex has a number of notable structures: on Lamar Island, a fort with a battery of 16 guns was constructed from 1781 to guard against invasion and privateers; armaments were removed some time after the conclusion of the Peninsular War in 1814.
+The fort's structures were thereafter little used until 1874 when a hospital for infectious diseases was established pursuant to the Public Health (Scotland) Act 1867 (30 & 31 Vict. c.
+101).
 This closed in 1905/6, although the premises were on occasion used as an overspill hospital.
 It was re-opened as a war hospital in 1914 and lasted through to 1926/7, after which the structure was for a period let as accommodation.
 In modern times the battery has been repurposed, in part as an outdoor arts venue.

 A 19th century two-leaf bascule bridge spans the navigation through the mainland to Lamar Island causeway.

 On the mainland, a number of 18th-century maltings buildings are noted in Canmore, on Shore Street, Lamer Street and Colvin Street.
 Spott's Granary, an 18th century three-story warehouse, sits on the quay forming the south-west side of the Old Harbour, and Horseburgh's Warehouse, another 18th century warehouse, much repurposed over the years, sits on Lamar Street.
 All have now been converted to housing.

 A number of houses surrounding the harbour were commissioned by the local authority to cater for fishing families and designed, in varying styles and configurations, by Sir Basil Spence.
 Constructed in the 1924-1956 period, part of the development received a Saltire Award for housing design in 1951–2.

 A 15 ft high Fishermans' Memorial was erected in the 1856-1861 period at the south-end of the east wall of the Old Harbour to a design by Alexander Handyside Ritchie, and contains a barometer (no longer working) for the use of fishermen.
 An RNLI Lifeboat Station is operated from a 1901 building in the port complex; lifeboat service from the port dates back to 1808.